myConsciousness/atproto.dart/website/docs/lexicons/com/atproto/repo/describeRepo.md

 ## #main

-Get information about the repo, including the list of collections.
+Get information about an account and repository, including the list of collections.
+Does not require auth.

 ### Input